AdobeDocs/cja-apis/src/pages/endpoints/reporting/multidim.md

 ### Example multiple dimension request

 The following example shows a free-form table in Customer Journey Analytics Workspace with multiple dimensions in one row.
-Below the visualization, a JSON fragment shows a matching request for the results shown in that table.
-The example shows both the dimensions array and the dimension conlumn IDs as described above.
+Below the visualization, a JSON fragment shows a request for the matching results shown in that table.
+The example shows both the `dimensions` array and the dimension column IDs as described above.

 ![multidim1](../../assets/multidim1.png)